troglobit/mcjoin/README.md

 -------

-this is a fairly odd example, joining multiple ipv6 asm groups and a single ipv4 ssm group. the purpose is only to show that it's posible.
+this is a fairly odd example, joining multiple ipv6 asm groups and a single ipv4 ssm group. the purpose is only to show that it's possible.

 ![mcjoin receiver](mcjoin-recv.jpg)